 If you are still unsure which field you’d prefer, it isn’t the end of the world.
 “If you choose one, and don’t like it as much, the good news is you’re not stuck!”
 Castiglione says.
 “Especially these days since there is so much crossover between languages.”

 By now you know a little more about web developer versus software developer in terms of career, but this overview is just scratching the surface of what you’ll want to know about these two in-demand careers.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed June, 2019] www.bls.gov/ooh/.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed September, 2021] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
 Employment conditions in your area may vary.